LeetaH666/Notes/docs/papers/prospect_theory_and_stock_market_anomalies.md

 $$where $\overline{R}(l)$ is the average return of the stocks in anomaly decile $l$.
 - Comparation
 ![](image/2022-01-24-06-41-48.png)
-  - ==This model is similar to the four-factor model and better than CAPM as well as the three-factor model.
-The six-factor model is the best.==
+  - <mark>This model is similar to the four-factor model and better than CAPM as well as the three-factor model.
+The six-factor model is the best.</mark>
-  - Although the comparation seems to imply that the CPT model is not that good, we should notice that ==factor models are developed in full knowledge of multiple anomalies while the CPT model are not.==
+  - Although the comparation seems to imply that the CPT model is not that good, we should notice that <mark>factor models are developed in full knowledge of multiple anomalies while the CPT model are not.</mark>

 <!-- pagebreak -->